Edge effect on the current-temperature characteristic of thermionic cathodes: Conclusions

 \section{Conclusions}

-We studied the field-assisted thermionic emission from planar cathodes with emitting areas of finite dimensions.
-We focused on current versus temperature dependence, i.e. on the Miram curves.
-In particular we investigated the transition range between the source-limited and space-charge-limited emission commonly referred to as a knee.
+We study the field-assisted thermionic emission from planar cathodes with emitting areas of finite dimensions.
+We focus on current versus temperature dependence (i.e. on the Miram curves).
+In particular, we investigate the transition range between source-limited emission and space-charge-limited emission commonly referred to as a "knee".
 According to many theoretical models this transition should be abrupt and followed by a space-charge-dominated constant current.
 On the contrary, the transition range of experimentally obtained characteristics is smoothly curved.

-Recent works show that softening of the knee in the Miram curve may be attributed to heterogeneous work function on the emitter surface \cite{Chernin20, Jassem21, Sitek21}.
-Our results show that the softening of the knee occurs also due to finite size of the emitters.
+Recent studies show that softening of the knee in the Miram curve may be attributed to a heterogeneous work function on the emitter surface \cite{Chernin20, Jassem21, Sitek21}.
+Our results show that the softening of the knee occurs also due to the finite size of the emitters.
 The electrons released close the edge of the emitting area may easily diffuse to the surrounding vacuum.
-The emission at the edges is increased with respect to the central part of the cathode, the corresponding edge current makes a considerable fraction of the total current and slowly increases with temperature.
-This slowly but constantly growing contribution is responsible for softening of the knee and for the increase of the total current in the space-charge dominated regime.
-Moreover, we show that the degree of softening increases with decreasing the size of the emitting area.
+The emission at the edges is increased with respect to the central part of the cathode, and the corresponding edge current constitutes a considerable fraction of the total current and slowly increases with temperature.
+This slowly but constantly growing contribution is responsible for softening of the knee and for the increase of the total current in the space-charge-dominated regime.
+Moreover, we show that the degree of softening increases with decrease of the size of the emitting area.